SergeyKoverzen/data-analytics-portfolio/README.md

 # data-analytics-portfolio

 Hi!
-I'm a SQL Data / Product Analyst with 4+ years of experience, focused on **iGaming and fintech analytics**.
+I'm a SQL Data / Product Analyst with 4+ years of experience, focused  primarily in finance and iGaming/betting analytics, where speed and accuracy directly affect revenue.

+Currently expanding into **Web3/crypto/GameFi analytics**, since the methodology I use daily — transactional data, player/user behavior, retention and monetization metrics — transfers almost 1:1 to on-chain data.

+Data Analyst with 4+ years of freelance experience turning raw, messy data into decisions — primarily in finance and iGaming/betting analytics, where speed and accuracy directly affect revenue.
+Currently expanding into Web3/crypto/GameFi analytics, since the methodology I use daily — transactional data, player/user behavior, retention and monetization metrics — transfers almost 1:1 to on-chain data.

 This repository contains examples of my work in: